BelledsQ/QStation_API/List_Lights.md

 }
 ```

-msync_switch: : switch of music group，default status is on (“msync_switch”:”1”)，stands for allow the leds change the color or lightness with the music
+msync_switch: switch of music group，default status is on (“msync_switch”:”1”)，stands for allow the leds change the color or lightness with the music \\
+Online

 ## Example
 ```js